Applications

 writes generated reports to S3, runs a nightly cron through the workflow

-provider, and serves a lightweight browser UI at /workspace-review.
+provider, and serves a browser UI at /workspace-review from the same app

 workspace-review/